scottminter/Node_Express_MySQL_API/README.md

 directory.
 When you install it there is some example data provided.

 Once your database is setup, you will need to add the connection data to the connection file found in the `configs/mysql.js` file.

+## Components
+Each component contains it's routes, controllers, and data access layers (DAL).
+They are meant to be self contained modules that allow as much or little functionality needed in the future, and if at some point you decide to move them into their own service there shouldn't be much needed to do that.

 ## Vagrant
 The Vagrant file isn't complete and doesn't fully set up with project.
 It should stand up a